ArcGIS: Functionality

+Spatial Autocorrelation Report generated by ArcGIS Pro for 2022 U.S. county population.

 Data formats

 Older Esri products, including ArcView 3.x, worked with data in the shapefile format.
 ArcInfo Workstation handled coverages, which stored topology information about the spatial data.
 Coverages, which were introduced in 1981 when ArcInfo was first released, have limitations in how they handle types of features.
 Some features, such as roads with street intersections or overpasses and underpasses, should be handled differently from other types of features.

 ArcGIS is built around a geodatabase, which uses an object–relational database approach for storing spatial data.
 A geodatabase is a "container" for holding datasets, tying together the spatial features with attributes.
 The geodatabase can also contain topology information, and can model behavior of features, such as road intersections, with rules on how features relate to one another.
 When working with geodatabases, it is important to understand feature classes which are a set of features, represented with points, lines, or polygons.
 With shapefiles, each file can only handle one type of feature.
 A geodatabase can store multiple feature classes or type of features within one file.

 Geodatabases in ArcGIS can be stored in three different ways – as a "file geodatabase", a "personal geodatabase", or an "enterprise geodatabase" (formerly known as an SDE or ArcSDE geodatabase).
 Introduced at 9.2, the file geodatabase stores information in a folder named with a .gdb extension.
 The insides look similar to that of a coverage but is not, in fact, a coverage.
 Similar to the personal geodatabase, the file geodatabase only supports a single editor.
 However, unlike the personal geodatabase, there is virtually no size limit.
 By default, any single table cannot exceed 1TB, but this can be changed.
 Personal geodatabases store data in Microsoft Access files, using a BLOB field to store the geometry data.
 The OGR library is able to handle this file type, to convert it to other file formats.
 Database administration tasks for personal geodatabases, such as managing users and creating backups, can be done through ArcCatalog and ArcGIS Pro.
 Personal geodatabases, which are based on Microsoft Access, run only on Microsoft Windows and have a 2 gigabyte size limit.
 Enterprise (multi-user) geodatabases sit on top of high-end DBMS such as PostgreSQL, Oracle, Microsoft SQL Server, IBM Db2 and Informix to handle database management aspects, while ArcGIS deals with spatial data management.
 Enterprise level geodatabases support database replication, versioning and transaction management, and are cross-platform compatible, able to run on Linux, Windows, and Solaris.

 Also released at 9.2 is the personal SDE database that operates with SQL Server Express.
 Personal SDE databases do not support multi-user editing, but do support versioning and disconnected editing.
 Microsoft limits SQL Server Express databases to 4GB.

-ArcGIS Pro (which is a 64-bit application) does not support the personal geodatabase format but can convert them into supported formats using geoprocessing tools.
+ArcGIS Pro's 64-bit version does not support the personal geodatabase format but can convert them into supported formats using geoprocessing tools.